some-natalie/some-natalie/_posts/2023-02-14-kubernoodles-pt-2.md

 ## Next

-Next up, we're going to look into [eBPF](https://ebpf.io) and what it can tell us about our runners and users.
+Next up, we're going to look into [eBPF](https://ebpf.io) and what it can tell us about our runners and what our users are really up to - [part 3](../kubernoodles-pt-3).